lorikayman/RebisTheory/src/lib/rebis_theory.md

 If Legion of Ur and corresponding trojans are ruined or corruped Isoran Spiral Wardens, what shape and principles would Guardian's Oath be twisted in at a such fundamentally different state of being?

-#### Omnipresence of the Spiral
+#### Omnipresence of The Spiral

-As we have pointed out a cultural and inherently symbolic importance of a spiral to Spiral Order, we are required to consider widespread presence of a spiral across Cradle.
-Such presence elevates this symbol to a greater order, implying a corresponding, fundamental meaning behind it, shared not only by isorans, but other civilizations, to the point of being reflected in the near surface of cradle's moon - _an omnipresent symbol_.
+As we have pointed out a cultural and inherently symbolic importance of a spiral to Spiral Order, we should to consider widespread presence of a spiral across Cradle.

 Understanding of the nature of this symbol may reveal, at least partially, the reason behind naming convention of Spiral Order.

-Currently, it is known, that the Knights incorporated concept of spiral at some point in time through naming conventions and image patterns.
+Currently, it is known, that the Knights have incorporated concept of spiral at some point through naming conventions and image patterns.
 This spiral imagery is also widespread on Cradle, notably:

-- Cradle's seemingly fractured Moon with definitive spiral on a landscape is present on its surface.
+- Cradle's seemingly fractured Moon with definitive spiral on a landscape is present on its perpetually facing Cradle near surface.

-  As the spiral is always visible from any location, during the day when Skylark crash-landed and on replica moons within Clockwork skydomes, it can be concluded with certainty, that the moon is tidally locked, either through an artificial process or as a natural celestial body mechanics of Cradle.
-The presence of a spiral on its near side seems to be intentional, or may be a consequence of being located near Cradle, but as there are not many instances of natural spiral, - elemental wolvers, sporadically - this seems unlikely.
+  As the spiral is always visible from any location, during the day when Skylark crash-landed and on replica moons within Clockwork skydomes, it can be concluded with certainty, that the moon is tidally locked, either through an artificial process or as a natural celestial body mechanics.

-- Wolvers - [Ash tail](https://wiki.spiralknights.com/Wolver#Ash_Tail) and [Frostifur](https://wiki.spiralknights.com/Wolver#Frostifur) subspecies of [wolvers](https://wiki.spiralknights.com/Wolver) have spiral pattens on their coats.
+- [Wolvers](https://wiki.spiralknights.com/Wolver), [Ash tails](https://wiki.spiralknights.com/Wolver#Ash_Tail) and [Frostifurs](https://wiki.spiralknights.com/Wolver#Frostifur) have spiral pattens on their coats.

   A speculation for only those two wolver species possessing a spiral might be of an unnatural nature of them, a connection to [Underworld](#influences-of-underworld) and Fire Deity.
 But this proposal seem to fail, as we suggested an existence of a [Underworld cults](#fiendish-cults).

+- Back wings of [Nature Sprites]() have an imagery of a spiral at their base.
-- Construct [Lumbers](https://wiki.spiralknights.com/Lumber) are constructed from a tree with spiral pattern on its bark.
-Same trees are potentially seen in the [Jigsaw Valley](https://wiki.spiralknights.com/Jigsaw_Valley).
-As discussed in the [lumbers section](#lumbers-as-constructs), they are likely gremlins' creation, implying some knowledge of seal magic, as seen in lumbers' elemental variants.
+- Construct, [Lumbers](https://wiki.spiralknights.com/Lumber) are constructed from a tree with spiral pattern on its bark.
+Same trees are seen in the [Jigsaw Valley](https://wiki.spiralknights.com/Jigsaw_Valley).

+  As discussed in the [lumbers section](#lumbers), they are likely gremlins' creation, implying some knowledge of seal magic derived of Devilies, as seen in lumbers' elemental variants.
 This rare usage of shadow-related concepts, and also energy cell present in the [Darkfang Shield](https://wiki.spiralknights.com/Darkfang_Shield), will be covered accordingly.

+- Tier 3 elemental [Gun Puppies]() have a stone slab on top of their heads with glowing carved spiral, above which an elemental essence-like object is present.
 - Clockwork tunnels' floor tiles.
 The tunnels are build by gremlins, which would mean that gremlins are aware of this concept, as they keep presence of spiral consistent across depths.
 - Stone structures within the [Ancient Grove](https://wiki.spiralknights.com/Ancient_Grove).
 - Whitespace of the Core has imagery and structures resembling spirals: